Webbgaraget/threewp_broadcast/readme.txt

 = Other features =

 * Groups plugin enables blog grouping for easy selection
-* Custom field blacklist and whitelist
+* Custom field blacklist, whitelist and protect list.
 * Last used settings are remembered
 * User role access granularity
 * An enormous amount of extra features in the premium pack